sppandlkk/healthcare-nlp-llm-pipelines/README.md

-# healthcare-nlp-llm-pipelines
+# Healthcare NLP LLM Pipelines

-demo for applying nlp and llm on healthcare data
+This repository demonstrates how **NLP techniques**  and **large language models (LLMs)** can be applied to real-world healthcare problems, with reproducible examples.